 - a.
-In the AC district, the use shall not be located on the ground floor except for a small lobby (if applicable) and any nonresidental uses that are otherwise accessible to the general public. - All guest rooms shall be accessible from an interior hallway. - c.
-No guest rooms shall be accessible without passing through a secured area. - Staff or management shall be on duty 24 hours per day, seven days per week. - e.
+In the AC district, the use shall not be located on the ground floor except for a small lobby (if applicable) and any nonresidental uses that are otherwise accessible to the general public. - b.
+All guest rooms shall be accessible from an interior hallway. - c.
+No guest rooms shall be accessible without passing through a secured area. - d.
+Staff or management shall be on duty 24 hours per day, seven days per week. - e.
 Each guest room shall have a minimum of 280 square feet. - f.
 No outside storage or permanent parking of equipment or vehicles shall be permitted.

-Article 6: Use Regulations 6.7.
-Overnight Accommodation Use Category g.
+g.
 No buildings constructed under this section may be converted to or used as apartments or condominiums.